 - 1. Always clean the transducer prior to disinfection.
 (See steps above.) - 2.
 When using an FDA or CE -cleared (as appropriate) disinfecting agent, carefully follow the instructions provided by the manufacturer of the product. - 3.
-For low-level disinfection, the lens and housing of the transducer may be wiped with any of the following low-level cleaners: - 4.
-For high-level disinfection, the transducer may be wiped or soaked using one of the following disinfectants. - 5.
+For low-level disinfection, the lens and housing of the transducer may be wiped with any of the cleaners/low level disinfectants listed in the associated transducer table. - For high-level disinfection, the transducer may be wiped or soaked using one of the disinfectants listed in the associated transducer table. - 5.
 Air dry or dry using a soft dry cloth. - 6.
 Re-inspect the transducer for any signs of damage such as cracks, splitting, delamination of the face or cable damage before putting the transducer back into use.